Help

 The article described the event in a little more detail but there is very little mentioned about the munitions workers except that as our local representatives they took up the Rear-Guard, and they were praised for the work they did, not having the advantages of working in the open air!

-The photographs above show more of Westwood Works on armament production during World War One.
+The photographs above - thought to have been taken in 1918 - show more of Westwood Works on armament production during World War One.
 The level of activity appears to compare favourably with that depicted in similar images shown later in this section of the factory during World War Two.
 It is a shame that they were taken out of working hours as some idea might have been obtained of the number of women engaged on war work.
 It is possible, however, to envisage what the factory looked like when working by comparing the last image in the row with the almost identical image as portrayed by Rudolph Ihlee.
 (See Lithographs).

 Wartime Wages - War Work Premium